oigbokwe73/Data-Ingestion-IntoAzure-NoSQL/README.md

 |VsCode| https://visualstudio.microsoft.com/downloads/ |  Required extensions.
 Azure Functions, Azure Account
 |VS Studio Community Edition |https://visualstudio.microsoft.com/downloads/| Recommended.
 Nice intergration with Azure. software is free.

+## Low code No Code
+1. **Accessibility**: LCNC platforms enable individuals without a deep technical background to develop applications.
+This democratizes the app development process, allowing a broader range of people to contribute.

+2. **Speed**: With pre-built components and drag-and-drop interfaces, LCNC solutions can significantly reduce the time it takes to develop and deploy applications.

+3. **Cost-Efficiency**: By reducing the need for specialized developers and speeding up the development process, businesses can save on development costs.

+4. **Flexibility**: LCNC platforms often come with a wide range of customizable templates and components, allowing businesses to tailor applications to their specific needs.

+5. **Scalability**: Many LCNC solutions are built on robust architectures that can scale with the growth of the business, ensuring that the applications remain performant as user numbers increase.

+6. **Innovation**: By lowering the barriers to app development, LCNC platforms can foster innovation.
+Teams can quickly test new ideas and iterate based on feedback without committing significant resources.

+7. **Maintenance**: LCNC platforms typically handle updates and maintenance, ensuring that applications remain up-to-date with the latest features and security patches.

+8. **Integration**: Many LCNC platforms offer easy integration with other business tools and systems, allowing for seamless data flow and enhanced functionality.

+9. **Consistency**: With standardized components and templates, businesses can ensure a consistent user experience across different applications.

+10. **Empowerment**: LCNC solutions empower non-technical team members, such as business analysts and managers, to take a more active role in the digital transformation of their organizations.

+In summary, Low Code No Code solutions offer a way for businesses to rapidly develop and deploy applications, reduce costs, and foster innovation, all while ensuring scalability and consistency.
+They represent a shift in how applications are developed, placing more power in the hands of end-users and reducing reliance on traditional development processes.
 ## Contact

 For questions related to this project, can be reached via email :- support@xenhey.com